 What’s new in the science world at the Mount?

 First, we just hosted the Southern California Undergraduate Research Conference in Chemistry and Biochemistry for the first time.
 We had 130 student presenters from as far away as Cal State Bakersfield, along with USC, UCLA, and UCI.
 It was fantastic!
 And we had Sarah Cruz ’15, a recent biochemistry grad, who now works at JPL, as our keynote speaker.
-Second, thanks to the Mount’s Institutional Advancement team, we also got a matching grant from the John Stauffer Foundation for $500,000 that will be used to fund student stipends for summer research for decades to come.
+Second, thanks to the Mount’s Institutional Advancement team, we also got a matching grant from the John Stauffer Charitable Trust for $500,000 that will be used to fund student stipends for summer research for decades to come.

 Why is summer research key to the student experience?